IGRS-Imaging/PPCNet/README.md

 ## About

-**PPCNet** (Projection-conditioned Point Cloud Network) reconstructs a **dense 8,192-point cloud** of the complete lumbar spine (L1–L5) from just **two orthogonal DRRs and their calibrated 3×4 projection matrices**.
+**PPCNet** (Projection-Conditioned Point Cloud Network) reconstructs a **dense 8,192-point cloud** of the complete lumbar spine (L1–L5) from just **two orthogonal DRRs and their calibrated 3×4 projection matrices**.
 Unlike existing volumetric methods that fuse views through learned attention or concatenation, PPCNet uses the **projection geometry as the core 2D-to-3D lifting mechanism** — each query point is explicitly projected into both views, features are sampled, and bounded displacements nudge it toward the bone surface.
-With **gap-preserving and curvature losses**, PPCNet achieves **1.981 mm Chamfer distance** on 105 test patients, **97% VCL Grade A** clinical accuracy across 525 vertebrae, and a morphometric MAE of **2.80 mm**.
+With **gap-preserving and curvature losses**, PPCNet achieves **1.981 mm Chamfer distance** on 105 test patients, **97% VCL Grade A** clinical accuracy across 525 vertebrae, a morphometric MAE of **2.80 mm**, and a **3.01 mm mean centroid error** in phantom-based surgical navigation tracking.

 ---